SGI To Paint SAP HANA In-Memory Appliance UltraViolet

-The SGI deal with SAP also highlights the fact that the system maker is continuing to expand its software partnerships with the key players in the enterprise software space as it seeks to push systems like its “UltraViolet” UV 2000s beyond its more traditional supercomputing customer base.
-SGI has been a Microsoft partner for several years, pushing the combination of Windows Server and SQL Server on the UV 2000 systems, and is also an Oracle partner.
-It is noteworthy that the Oracle’s eponymous database was at the heart of the $16.7 million fraud detection and mail sorting system at the United States Postal Service.
+The SGI deal with SAP also highlights the fact that the system maker is continuing to expand its software partnerships with the key players in the enterprise software space as it seeks to push systems like its "UltraViolet" UV 2000s beyond their more traditional supercomputing customer base.
+SGI has been a Microsoft partner for several years, peddling the combination of Windows Server and SQL Server on the UV 2000 systems, and is also an Oracle partner.
+It is noteworthy that Oracle's eponymous database was at the heart of the $16.7 million fraud detection and mail sorting system at the United States Postal Service.

 The SGI-SAP partnership does not involve an OEM relationship between the two companies, so SGI is not embedding HANA in its systems and SAP is not going to put its badge on SGI's systems, according to Bob Braham, chief marketing officer at SGI.
 But the two companies have posted engineers in their respective Fremont, California and Walldorf, Germany headquarters.
 They are working on tuning up HANA for a future system based on SGI's NUMAlink that will allow for a system with up to 64 TB of shared memory to support the SAP database.